Krsmanovic-S/Complete-Inventory-Documentation/README.md

 * The tooltip uses a map variable from the [Inventory Class](#inventory_component) to represent the stats as text in a certain format.
 If you want them to display as percentages make sure to add it to the ${\color{orange}InitializeTooltipMap()}$ method in the inventory class
 * Stat creation is done by creating WGB Individual Stat widgets for every single stat, this widget is just a simple text block

+This tooltip widget is only created once per inventory and just updated depending on which slot we are hovering over.
+Slots are responsibe for calling methods in this widget in order to update its display.

 <a name="drag_and_drop"></a>
 ## WGB Drag And Drop

 Created by the [Inventory Slot](#inventory_slot) whenever the user starts dragging.
 The only thing we have here are actually the variables that we need to 'carry' in the drag.
 WGB Drag Visual is just as its name implies, the visual representation of the item being dragged.
+If you wanted to, for example, change how the dragging looks, you would just need to edit the WGB Drag Visual and that would be all.

 * This is automatically destroyed when the dragging operation ends (some widget handles the OnMouseDrop event)